This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 - Southwest Chicken Salad for Winter – with Orange Cilantro Dressing

 - Southwest Chicken Salad for Fall – with Chipotle Ranch Dressing

 - 1 can organic corn (drained and rinsed)

 - 1 can black beans (drained and rinsed)

 - 1 teaspoon sea salt

-*can substitute 1 large diced avocado or tomato, or a pomegranate for the mango.
+- Substitute 1 large diced avocado or tomato, or a pomegranate for the mango if desired.